-Currently, we are living our lives in an era where CO2 level in the atmosphere has become critical and our oceans are filling up with plastic waste.
-So, how can chemistry contribute to making our planet green again?
+Currently, we are living in an era when CO2 level in the atmosphere has become critical and our oceans are filling up with plastic waste.
+How can chemistry contribute in making our planet green again?
 To maintain sustainability, nature uses ‘catalysts’ to perform various chemical transformations, for example, photosynthesis, that is catalyzed by enzymes.
 In a related fashion, homogeneous catalysts can enable challenging chemical transformations under mild conditions and at the same time advance our mechanistic understanding at the molecular level.
 Embracing the principles of green chemistry and recently coined circular chemistry, we are interested in the development of new homogeneous catalysts and their applications in the service of clean energy and the environment.

 Green Homogeneous Catalysis